 There are many reasons why victims stay in a relationship.
 Statistics show that victims of violence endure up to seven attacks.
 The dominant reason is dependency.
 Control by the abuser, shame about the abuse, and the dysfunctional nature of the relationship lowers the victims self-esteem and confidence and often cause the victim to withdraw from friends and family, creating even more dependency on the abuser.
 The abuse itself is experienced as an emotional rejection with the threat of being abandoned.
 This triggers feelings of shame and fears of abandonment in the victim, which are then relieved during the honeymoon phase.
 Then victims hope the abuser will change.
 After all, there are good times in between episodes of abuse.
 There are reasons why the person loves or did love the abuser, and often children are involved.

-Abusers can have a Dr. Jekyll and Mr. Hyde personality.
+Abusers can have a moody, Dr. Jekyll and Mr. Hyde personality.
 Dr. Jekyll is often charming and romantic, perhaps successful, and makes pronouncements of love.
 You love Dr. Jekyll and make excuses for Mr. Hyde.
 You don’t see that the whole person is the problem.
 If you’ve had a painful relationship with a parent growing up, you can confuse love and pain.
 Victims also stay for the following reasons:

 - Nowhere to live

 - No outside emotional support